Our Approach

 Compliance Monitoring Support

-Including program evaluation to identify actionable recommendations regarding program design, curriculum, and instruction , and technical assistance to implement program recommendations
+Including program evaluation to identify actionable recommendations regarding program design, curriculum, and instruction, and technical assistance to implement program recommendations

 Albert Johnson-Mussad

-Albert serves as a staff consultant in leadership and instruction at the Collaborative for Educational Services.
-He travels nationally to facilitate professional development for school leaders, teachers and other licensed educators in instructional leadership; English learner education; world language and bilingual education; adolescent literacy education; and improving outcomes for students in poverty.
-Dr. Johnson-Mussad is a seasoned K-12 teacher and curriculum leader who has worked with central office and school-based administrators to increase opportunity and achievement for both vulnerable learners and high-achieving learners.
-He has facilitated professional development, provided individualized leadership and instructional coaching, and evaluated educational programs to provide actionable recommendations and implementation assistance.
+Dr. Johnson-Mussad serves as a staff consultant in leadership and instruction at the Collaborative for Educational Services.
+He travels nationally to facilitate professional development for school leaders, teachers and other licensed educators in instructional leadership; English learner education; world language and bilingual education; adolescent literacy education; improving outcomes for students in poverty; and social-emotional learning.
+He has been helping K-12 writers who are English learners, including EL’s with disabilities, to communicate personally compelling meaning for 30 years.
+He is the middle son of immigrants from Egypt, and a heritage speaker of English who also speaks Spanish and some Arabic.

 Position: Leadership and Instruction Continuous Improvement Specialist